valeryjacobs/MSGraphBatch/README.md

-# MS Graph Batching
+# Microsoft Graph Batching

-When using MS Graph to manage inboxes and calandars you might end up needing to submit multiple request in one go.
+When using Microsoft Graph to manage inboxes and calandars you might end up needing to submit multiple request in one go.
 MS Graph has batching support for this but I might work a little different than you expect.

-Basically you can optimize the overhead of submitting multiple reperate request by turning them into a single batch payload but internally MS Graph still handles each request reflected in the payload seperately.
+Basically you can optimize the overhead of submitting multiple reperate request by turning them into a single batch payload but internally Microsoft Graph still handles each request reflected in the payload seperately.
 This means you have to walk through the response to see whether each request succeeded as this is not an atomic transaction.
 Below is a description of how a batch can be constructed and handled at runtime.

-In this sample we use the MS Graph SDK package Microsoft.Graph but all of this
+In this sample we use the Microsoft Graph SDK package Microsoft.Graph but all of this

 ## Getting Started